Ylvauk/Graphs-git/README.md

 - Store the root of the BST in a variable called current
 - Write a helper function which accepts a node
 	- Push the value of the node to the variable that stores the values
-	- If the node has a left property, call the helper function with the left proptery on the node
+	- If the node has a left property, call the helper function with the left property on the node
-	- If the node has a right property, call the helper function with the right property on the node.
+	- If the node has a right property, call the helper function with the right property on the node
 - Invoke the helper function with the current variable
 - Return the array of values